On regular hypergraphs of high girth: Introduction

 even for large values of $g$ and $d$, no improvement on this is known.

 A related problem is to give an explicit construction of a $d$-regular graph of girth $g$, with as few vertices as possible.
-The celebrated Ramanujan graphs of Lubotzsky, Phillips and Sarnak \cite{lps}, Margulis \cite{margulis} and Morgenstern \cite{morgenstern} constituted a breakthrough on both problems, implying that
+The celebrated Ramanujan graphs constructed by Lubotzsky, Phillips and Sarnak \cite{lps}, Margulis \cite{margulis} and Morgenstern \cite{morgenstern} constituted a breakthrough on both problems, implying that

-via an explicit construction, whenever $d =q+1$ for some odd prime power $q$.
+via an explicit (algebraic) construction, whenever $d =q+1$ for some odd prime power $q$.

-One can obtain from this a lower bound on $g_{d}(n)$ for arbitrary $d \geq 3$, by choosing the minimum $d' \geq d$ such that $d' - 1$ is an odd prime power, taking a $d'$-regular Ramanujan graph, and removing $d'-d$ perfect matchings in succession.
+One can obtain from this a lower bound on $g_{d}(n)$ for arbitrary $d \geq 3$, by choosing the minimum $d' \geq d$ such that $d' - 1$ is an odd prime power, taking a $d'$-regular Ramanujan graph with girth achieving (\ref{eq:lps}), and removing $d'-d$ perfect matchings in succession.
 This yields

-By known results on the density of the primes, this bound is always better than (\ref{eq:erdos-sachs}).
-Combining it with the Moore bound gives